sina-masoud-ansari/pymarl-deploy/README.md

 The scripts expect a BASH environment such as Git Bash or the Windows Subsystem for Linux (untested).

-If using Git Bash, you can create a `.bashrc` and add one of the following to it:
+If using Git Bash, you can create `~/.bashrc` and add one of the following to it:

 ```bash
 # Anaconda